Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 As a cultural and commercial centre, Doha offers plenty to see and do.
-Topping the list of popular activities is shopping, an obsession fuelled by both mammoth modern malls and exotic traditional markets ( ).
-Many of the travellers who visit Doha are primarily visiting on business, but the glitzy hotels, quality museums, and booming restaurant scene keep everybody entertained.
+Topping the list of popular activities is shopping, an obsession fuelled by both mammoth modern malls and exotic traditional markets (souqs).
+Many of the travellers who visit Doha are primarily visiting on business, but the glitzy hotels, quality museums and booming restaurant scene keep everyone entertained.

-Doha's modern seaport, busy airport, and great infrastructure make it very accessible to visitors, and Qatar is pouring wealth into developing the already sophisticated city into a cultural and economic powerhouse to rival the likes of Dubai.
+Doha's modern seaport, busy airport and great infrastructure make it exceedingly accessible to visitors, and Qatar is pouring wealth into an already sophisticated city in order to transform it into a cultural and economic powerhouse to rival the likes of Dubai.